This article and systematic research review are excerpts from the course:

 Single-session Comparison

-• Force and Velocity: Because more load can often be lifted with less ROM, it is likely that more force will be produced with shallower squats.
-However, because deeper squats involve more vertical displacement, more work will be performed with deeper squats (note that in physics, "work" is defined as force x distance).
-Interestingly, it is likely that increases in depth have a larger influence on knee torque than load, increases in load have a larger influence on ankle torque than depth, and depth and load seem to affect hip torque equally.
+- Force and Velocity: Shallower ROM squats may result in more reps/set, and because more load can be lifted, more force may be produced.
+However, deeper squats may result in higher peak velocities, and because they involve more vertical displacement, more work will likely be performed (note that, in physics, "work" is defined as force multiplied by distance).
+Interestingly, it is likely that increases in depth have a greater influence on knee torque than increases in load, while increases in load have a greater influence on ankle torque than increases in depth, and load and depth appear to have an equal effect on hip torque.

-• Comparing Depths with the Same Load: When squatting with the same absolute load (e.g. body weight), vastus medialis recruitment comprises a larger proportion of quadriceps muscle EMG activity closer to terminal knee extension, EMG activity of the tibialis anterior and gluteus maximus may increase with squat depth, and EMG activity of the vastus lateralis, biceps femoris and gastrocnemius may not be significantly influenced by squat depth.
+- Comparing Depths with the Same Load: When squatting with the same absolute load (e.g. body weight), vastus medialis recruitment increases as a percentage of quadriceps muscle EMG activity closer to terminal knee extension, EMG activity of the tibialis anterior and gluteus maximus may increase with squat depth, and EMG activity of the vastus lateralis, biceps femoris and gastrocnemius may not be significantly influenced by squat depth.

 Comparing Training Periods with Quarter, Half, and Deep Squats

-• Relatively Inexperienced Exercisers: For relatively inexperienced individuals, deeper squats are likely to result in larger improvements in strength and may result in larger improvements in jump height; however, the jump height findings were mixed.
+- Relatively Inexperienced Exercisers: For relatively inexperienced individuals, deeper squats are likely to result in greater improvements in strength and may also lead to larger improvements in jump height; however, the findings on jump height were mixed.

-• Experienced Exercisers: Studies demonstrate contradictory findings, including Pallarés et al. (???) demonstrating that half and deep squats result in larger increases in power performance, and Rhea et al. (???) demonstrating that quarter squats result in larger increases in power performance.
+- Experienced Exercisers: These studies have demonstrated contradictory findings.
+For instance, Pallarés et al. (12) demonstrated that half and deep squats result in larger increases in power performance.
+In contrast, Rhea et al. (13) demonstrated that quarter squats result in larger increases in power performance.

-• Strength is ROM-Specific: Research demonstrates that training with quarter-squats will result in the largest improvements in quarter-squat 1-RM strength, that half-squats will result in the largest improvements in half-squat 1-RM strength, and that full-squats will result in the largest improvements in full squat 1-RM strength.
+- Strength is ROM-specific: Research demonstrates that training with quarter-squats results in the largest improvements in quarter-squat 1-RM strength, that training with half-squats results in the largest improvements in half-squat 1-RM strength, and that training with full-squats results in the largest improvements in full-squat 1-RM strength.
 It is important to consider that less ROM generally allows for significant increases in load.

 Dysfunction Correlated with a Loss of Squat Depth: Changes in muscle EMG activity, a loss of hip flexion ROM, a loss of hip internal rotation ROM, and especially a loss of dorsiflexion ROM can significantly decrease squat depth.